-A prioritization meeting was held on May 2, 2013.
-The following guidelines will assist the City to prioritize barriers found in City facilities:
+A meeting was held on May 2, 2013.
+The following guidelines will assist the City to remove barriers found in City facilities:

-1. Priority One: The highest priority is placed on those barrier removal items that provide accessibility at the main entrance of a facility or improve a path of travel to the portion of the facility where program activities take place.
+1. Priority One: Facility elements that provide accessibility at the main entrance of a facility or improve a path of travel to the portion of the facility where program activities take place.